magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/peace_path-to-peace.md

 which is the world.

 You must practise right in the present moment.
 Meditate right there;
-build your right there.
+build your *pāramī* right there.
 This is the heart of practice, the heart of your effort.
 You carry on an internal dialogue, discussing and reflecting on the Dhamma within yourself.
 It’s something that takes place right inside the mind.
 As worldly attachment is uprooted, mindfulness and wisdom untiringly penetrate inwards, and the ‘one who knows’ sustains awareness with equanimity, mindfulness and clarity, without getting involved with or becoming enslaved to anybody or anything.
 Not getting involved with things means knowing without clinging – knowing while laying things aside and letting go.
 You still experience happiness; you still experience suffering; you still experience mind-objects and mental states, but you don’t cling to them.

 Once you are seeing things as they are you know the mind as it is and you know mind-objects as they are.
 You know the mind as separate from